 If ever there was such a thing as a recession proof degree then health care would probably qualify as the winner of that category.
 The combination of a good starting salary and reasonable career prospects mean that you can study with an element of confidence that you will get offered an opening provided you get the right qualifications.
 Nursing offers the highest chances of immediate work and if you do not want a nursing degree then you could consider Physical Therapy, Pharmacy or train to be a Medical Technician.
 The average starting pay in nursing is heading north of $50,000 and the average starting salary in health and related sciences is normally over $35,000, so you can set to work on that student loan sooner rather than later when you land a job.

 A degree in business is probably the most popular choice for many students and job prospects are about second in line after heath care.
 A degree in business, business administration or support will set you up on a career path that should have plenty of opportunities along the way.
+Specifically for continuing education, there are multiple opportunities in this field for pursuing a bachelors of business administration for adults.
 The average starting pay in business administration is around $44,000 and as there is such a variety of careers to consider in this sector, your degree should open enough doors to justify the time, effort and money you have put into getting qualified.

 Whilst this may not be a subject that appeals to everyone there are certainly rewards available for those that choose this particular sector as their career choice.
 Computer Science, Technology Support and Information Technology and Systems are all basically considered future proof vocations and with starting salaries in the range of between $45,000 and $60,000 the rewards are good too.